Joe-Collins-1986/Hangman/README.md

    * Tested across Google Chrome, Safari, Microsoft Edge, Fire Fox browsers on both Mac and Windows.
    * Viewed on a variety of devices using Web Developer Tools as well as several live desktop, iPad and mobile devices.
    * Each page tested by developer and friends to ensure functionality worked as expected.
-   * Issued to Slack community to review and feedback on.
+   * Issued to Slack community to review and provide feedback on.

    <br>

    ## Development Bugs

    <details>
-      <summary style="font-weight:bold">Menu toggle not presenting as indented</summary>
+      <summary style="font-weight:bold">Menu toggle not presenting as intended</summary>

    On closing settings or rules using the close button on a small screen the menu remains open.
 I want this to close to improve aesthetics and reduce required button clicks when returning to game.